19hours/sg-statutes/Acts/Income Tax Act.md

 (a) any dividend which is exempt from tax or interest which is derived from qualifying debt securities, the transferor shall be assessed at the tax rate that would have been applicable to the dividend or interest, as the case may be, had it been made directly to the transferor;

-(b) a distribution of a dividend derived from Singapore from which tax has been deducted under section 44, no set-off under section 46(1) shall be allowed to the transferor; or
+(b) a distribution of a dividend derived from Singapore from which tax has been deducted under section 44, no set‑off under section 46(1) shall be allowed to the transferor; or

 (c) a distribution of income derived from outside Singapore and where the transferor is resident in Singapore, no relief under section 48 and no tax credit under section 50 or 50A shall be allowed to the transferor.